Shimanto River

 The Shimanto River (四万十川, Shimanto-gawa) is a river in western Kōchi Prefecture, Japan.
-196 km in length, it has a watershed of 2,270 km².
-Its name is written with kanji meaning "forty thousand and ten".
+196 km in length, it has a watershed of 2,270 km2.

+Fisheries

 Since the river is remote from major cities and does not have any dams, it is sometimes referred to as "the last clear stream of Japan".
 Fishing and production of nori is a thriving industry along the river.

+Lack of dams

-It has been named one of the "Three Free-Flowing Rivers in Japan", along with the Nagara River in Gifu Prefecture and the Kakita River (柿田川 Kakita-gawa) in Shizuoka Prefecture.
+Due to lack of damming of the river, it has been named one of the "Three Free-Flowing Rivers in Japan", along with the Nagara River in Gifu Prefecture and the Kakita River in Shizuoka Prefecture.